 Sports bettors can also visit a retail sportsbook to sign up for an account, but that will require some traveling.
 The entire signup process can be completed in a matter of minutes, and then you are free to begin betting on sports.

-IN Sports Betting Rules
+Indiana Sports Betting Rules

 Outside of the top US professional sports, some of the most popular international sporting events and leagues are also available.
 You can find betting markets anywhere from table tennis to bull riding to sailing.

 One huge advantage for sportsbooks is that betting on collegiate events is allowed in Indiana.
 This includes betting on in-state college teams, such as the Notre Dame Fighting Irish or the Indiana Hoosiers.
+You cannot wager like this on New Jersey online sportsbooks, for example.

 Betting on collegiate sporting events is a major topic of debate throughout the US sports betting industry, but it was approved when the law was passed.

-IN Sports Betting Regulations
+Indiana Sports Betting Regulations

 After the Supreme Court lifted the Professional Sports and Amateur Act in 2018, lawmakers in Indiana made it clear that they intended to pass a bill to legalize sports betting in the Hoosier State.
 Lawmakers had support from Governor Eric Holcomb, and the promise was fulfilled in early 2019.